semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 (3) Null hypothesis (H0): If one of the condition occurs, then the hospital h1 observes fullness by growing 80% over its capacity where the condition is h1 > 3048:
 (4) Alternative hypothesis (H1): If one of the condition occurs, then the hospital h1 does not observe fullness by growing 80% over its capacity where the condition is h1 <= 3048:

-We assign our individual hypothesis-based experiment design work ow in Figure 5 for the remainder of the steps (4, 5, 6, and 7) of the scientic process.
+We assign our individual hypothesis-based experiment design work ow in Figure 5 for the remainder of the steps (4, 5, 6, and 7) of the scientific process.
 In the following sections, we explain how the work ow supervises the complete list of experiment procedures sequentially; specifically, design, execution, validation, and analysis.

 # 1.2.
 Hypothesis to Experiment Model Transformations